aperlini/Design-Patterns/README.md

 ### Inspiration

-Most of the code is inspired or adapted from existing examples available on [BTechGeeks](https://btechgeeks.com/) or [Refactoring Guru](https://refactoring.guru)
+Most of the code is inspired or adapted from existing examples available on [BTechGeeks](https://btechgeeks.com/), [Refactoring Guru](https://refactoring.guru) or [digital ocean](https://www.digitalocean.com)

 ## Purpose